 What an awesome habitat we give our fruit trees when we let the grasses and wild plants go.
 It’s a home coming for them to exist in a networked, diverse, perennial groundcover.
 Oh the life that comes!
 Put away the mower and god forbid the sprayer and experience nature as she intended.

 Grass left long provides habitat for insects that are kin to your land, and is an amazing support for young trees through summer.
 Tuck up inside some long grass, and feel the protection for yourself.
-Lay back, listen to the hum…. its nature at her finest.
+Lay back, listen to the hum…. nature at her finest ❤️.

 As grass grows taller, the roots dive deeper – opening heavy soil and holding sandy ones.
-The more roots in your soil, the broader the range of soil biology – that below ground network upon which the health and rigor of your garden depends.
-Build biology in the simplest of ways by letting your garden go.
-Don’t worry about trees being starved of nutrients – far from it, plants collaborate, sharing resources and warning each other of pest + disease.
+The more roots in your soil, the broader the range of soil life – the below ground network upon which the health and rigor of your garden depends.

 Thinning

 As fruits reach marble size – remove the excess in order to improve the remainder.
 It’s a quick easy job once you get the hang of it.
-If your trees are young, remove them all.
-Drop the thinnings as you go, to return the carbs to the tree.
+If your trees are young or poorly, remove them all.
+Drop the thinning’s to the ground as you go, to return the carbs to the tree.

 Berries